palmerusaf/resume/WIP-doc.md

 ## Personal Projects

-### MemeSpace (github.com/palmerusaf/memespace
+### MemeSpace (github.com/palmerusaf/memespace)

 #### Initial bullets

+- storyboard
 - coding conventions
-- storyboard
 - integrated api
-- isolated build error with git bisect

 #### WIP bullets

 #### Finalized bullets

 - "Developed a standardized troubleshooting template to address a programming issue with no identifiable errors, reducing the next troubleshooting session time from two days to two hours."
+- "Utilized git bisect to isolate a production build failure to one commit affecting three files, providing crucial context to troubleshoot and fix the issue."

 ### BattleShip (github.com/palmerusaf/battle-ship)